Trolling Motor Battery Guide — Lithium vs AGM vs Lead Acid for 2026

 Interstate Batteries DCM0100 Deep Cycle Marine

-• Pros: Widely available, affordable, easy to find locally
+- Pros: Widely available, affordable, easy to find locally

-• Cons: Heavy, needs maintenance charging, limited usable capacity, dies fast if neglected over winter
+- Cons: Heavy, needs maintenance charging, limited usable capacity, dies fast if neglected over winter

 Optima BlueTop D31M

-This is the step-up flooded option that bridges the gap toward AGM territory.
-Spiral cell design, better vibration resistance, and a stronger cold cranking performance.
+This is the step-up flooded option — spiral cell construction, better vibration resistance, stronger cold cranking performance than standard flooded lead acid.
 Runs about $230–$260.
-I used one for a full season and was happy with it, but the price puts it in competition with entry-level AGM options that I’d personally choose instead at that price point.
+I used one for a full season on a lake notorious for boat traffic chop and was happy with it.
+The price, though, puts it in direct competition with entry-level AGM options.
+At that dollar amount, I’d personally choose AGM every time.

-• Pros: Tougher construction, better cycle performance than standard flooded
+- Pros: Tougher construction, better cycle performance than standard flooded

-• Cons: Price overlap with AGM, still heavier than you want long-term
+- Cons: Price overlap with AGM, still heavier than you want long-term

 VMAXTANKS MX105 AGM Deep Cycle

-• Pros: Sealed (no maintenance), solid cycle life, reliable brand with responsive customer service
+- Pros: Sealed (no maintenance), solid cycle life, reliable brand with responsive customer service

 Best Lithium Trolling Motor Batteries